 Based on the Ripple website, their concept is a “basic infrastructure technology”.

 The idea of Ripple was developed in 2004 by Ryan Fugger from Vancouver, Canada.
-During the following ten years, the digital was being developed until finally in 2014 various large banks started using Ripple and the payment networks.
-The Ripple system, for them, has advantages like the distributed legers, price and security.
-They offer this alternative to “remittance “or a “settlement system” option.
+The currency was developed during the following ten years until finally, in 2014, various large banks started using Ripple and the related payment networks.
+The Ripple system offers numerous advantages to banks, like distributed ledgers, price and security.

 In many ways, Bitcoin and Ripple are similar.
 Like Bitcoin, the Ripple coin has a limited number of units that can be mined.
 Both can be transferred from peer to peer, and both have digital security keys to prevent face transactions of coins.
 Payment information on the ledger is private, however transaction information is public.

-Ripple insists that they provide faster transaction times than Bitcoin, because confirmations of transactions can go through their network very quickly.
-There is no waiting on block confirmation, and transactions go through the network very fast.
+The people behind Ripple insist that they provide faster transaction times than Bitcoin, because there is no waiting on block confirmation and transactions transmit through their network very rapidly.